-Computing is planned following Switched on (a scheme of work by Rising stars).
-One cross curricular unit is taught per half term.
+Computing is planned following Switched on (a scheme of work by 'Rising stars').
 This scheme of work covers the new programme of study for Computing, including programming and computational thinking.
 The scheme also delivers a clear progression of skills from year one to year six.
 Computing is used across other curriculum subjects as a tool for research and to transfer and apply learnt skills.
-Each class has timetabled access to the laptops, net books and iPads.
-Pupils also have access to a variety of Computing equipment to support learning including devices such as Beebots.
+Each class has timetabled access to the laptops and iPads.
+Pupils also have access to a variety of Computing equipment to support learning including devices such as Beebots and recording devices.